awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 **Note**
 Users who have already been added to another AWS CodeStar project appear in the **AWS CodeStar users from other projects** list\.

      On the **Add team member** tab, in **Project role**, choose the AWS CodeStar role \(Owner, Contributor, or Viewer\) for this user\.
 This is an AWS CodeStar project\-level role that can only be changed by an owner of the project\.
 When applied to an IAM user, the role provides all permissions required to access AWS CodeStar project resources\.
-It applies policies required for creating and managing Git credentials for code stored in AWS CodeCommit in IAM or uploading Amazon EC2 SSH keys for the user in IAM\.
+It applies policies required for creating and managing Git credentials for code stored in CodeCommit in IAM or uploading Amazon EC2 SSH keys for the user in IAM\.
 **Important**
 You cannot provide or change the display name or email information for an IAM user unless you are signed in to the console as that user\.
 For more information, see [Manage Display Information for Your AWS CodeStar User Profile ](how-to-manage-user-pref.md)\.